GoogleCloudPlatform/dataflow-vision-analytics/README.md

 ## Delete the Cloud Storage bucket

-Due to the large number of files to delete the most efficient way to do it is via Google Cloud Console.
+Due to the large number of files to delete, the most efficient way to do it is via Google Cloud Console.
 Please see
 [these instructions](https://cloud.google.com/storage/docs/deleting-buckets#delete-bucket-console)
 on how to do it.